asucho3/superSuch/README.md

 - React (with hooks)
 - React Router
 - React Query
-- Supabase
-- Material UI
+- Also: Supabase, Material UI, Recharts

 # How to Install and Run the Project